Spenceville Wildlife Area: History

-The Spenceville Wildlife Area contains the site of the former town of Spenceville, a 19th‑century ranching, farming and copper‑mining community.
+The Spenceville Wildlife Area contains the site of the former town of Spenceville, California, a 19th century ranching, farming and copper mining community.
 Early settlers were ranchers and farmers; in the early 1860s copper ore was discovered on Purtyman’s Ranch and the Well Lead (Well Copper) Mine and surrounding ranch became the town of Spenceville.
 Copper mining expanded with the Last Chance Mine, and by the mid‑1870s the town had a post office, three general stores, a hotel, a school, a Methodist church and a Templar lodge, with about four hundred residents.
 Mining declined after World War I and Spenceville was abandoned; during World War II the U.S. military acquired much of the area for training.
 Following the war, part of the land became Beale Air Force Base and part became the Spenceville Wildlife Area; major cleanup of mine waste was completed in 2013.

 In June 2025 the Nevada County Board of Supervisors designated Kneebone Ranch and Cemetery within the wildlife area as County Historical Landmark NEV 25‑06, recognizing the Kneebone family’s 20‑mule freight‑wagon business and burial site.